composewell/streamly/docs/User/HowTo/optimizing.md

 to do by habit, and in practice, we've observed substantial performance improvements from applying it by hand in certain critical code paths.

+See the `loopDir` function in [this example](https://github.com/composewell/streamly-examples/blob/ebf9470ce2e96f9882653bb1e0ae1b1a239487e3/examples/BasicDirStream.hsc) for a case where static argument transformation was used to acheive performance equivalent to C.

 <!--
 It will be nice if compiler can automatically detect and point out such opportunities instead of doing it, the programmer can do it selectively.